mozilla/addons-code-manager/README.md

 ## Configuration

-You can configure the app by defining environment variables in `.env` files, the standard way to [configure Create React App](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env).
+You can configure the app by defining environment variables in `.env` files, the standard way to [configure Create React App](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env), but read on below because **there are some differences**.

+- How to override an environment variable for local development
+  - Define it in `env.common-local`. **This differs** from how Create React App wants you to do it.
+If you put an environment variable in `env.local`, it will get erased.
-- How to add a new environment variable
+- How to define a new environment variable
   - Add it to `.env` with the `REACT_APP_` prefix.
 - How to override an environment variable for a hosted site
   - Define the variable in the [corresponding puppet config file](https://github.com/mozilla-services/cloudops-deployment/tree/master/projects/addons-code-manager/puppet/yaml/type).
 To define a variable for `code.addons-dev.allizom.org`, for example, you'd update `amo.code_manager.dev.yaml`.
 Adding a variable to `.env.dev` **will do nothing** since that only affects the `yarn dev` command.